thecmdrunner/quick-vm/docs/diy-vm.md

 <summary>Step by Step Guide - Click Me!</summary>
 <br>

++ Open Virt Manager from your applications menu or type `virt-manager` in terminal.

 + Click on the ➕ icon or the first icon in Virt Manager to create a VM.

 ![Screenshot](img/diy-create-1.png)